Skip to content

 • Cleanup is close-then-remove, in that order.
 The naive approach (delete all the worktree directories, then close the tabs) fails on Windows because the OS re-acquires directory handles between the two phases.
 Closing the tab first releases the locks, so removing the directory always succeeds.
 Finish with git worktree prune.

-The reference implementation of this layer is a pair of shell scripts (spawn-claude to create a worktree+tab, closedown-tabs to reap them).
-They are tooling that lives outside this repo; the pattern - isolated worktree, contained process tree, close-before-remove - is what matters and is reproducible with plain git worktree and your terminal multiplexer of choice.
+The reference implementation of this layer is a pair of shell scripts (one to create a worktree+tab, one to reap them).
+They are tooling that lives outside this repo; the pattern — isolated worktree, contained process tree, close-before-remove - is what matters and is reproducible with plain git worktree and your terminal multiplexer of choice.

 The trade-off: worktree setup costs ~200–500 ms per agent, so it is not worth it for a single-file edit.
 Spin up isolated workspaces when you are fanning out real, parallel work.